-As a woodworker who is doing gardening as a hobby, I thought to make wooden raised garden beds by myself.
-But I was curious about what woods should I go with to make garden beds as I wish.
+As a woodworker who gardens as a hobby, I considered building wooden raised garden beds myself.
+However, I was unsure about which types of wood to use.

 - Cedar